chappie1998/Action_recognition-using-3D-CNN/README.md

 # Action_recognition-using-3D-CNN

-A 3D CNN(Convolution neural network) implementation in Keras for action recognition.
-This model is working with video.
+A 3D CNN(Convolution neural network) implementation in Keras for action recognition.This model trained on videos.
+This model architecture achieved  96% accuracy after some hours of training on my GPU.

+The prediction also takes input a video.
+So, This model can work in real-time.
+Now free to play around the model,  change numbers of layers, size, data.

 ### Setup
 #### [Datasets download](http://www.nada.kth.se/cvap/actions/)